Our service during the pandemic

 More information can be found from:

 During the summer we have had a volunteer team working to facilitate a safe re-opening of the Centre to the public.
 While we are some way off a return to what was normal service pre-coronavirus, after a full risk assessment we have started to offer a limited number of counselling sessions face-to-face alongside our online and telephone counselling sessions.
-We are also offering more groups online, such as a new 'Coping during coronavirus' course.
+We are also offering more groups online, such as a new 'Coping during covid' webinar series.

 As well as the existing phone/online counselling, we are now looking to resume the mindfulness group online.
 See here for more information >